Gold Reserves by Country (2025): Current Rankings.

 Needless to say, it’s impossible to know with any degree of certainty how much gold is held by every country in the world.
 However, there are credible accounts that indicate that either the United States or China holds, by large margins, the most in the world.

-According to expert testimony and recent large-scale gold reserve acquisitions by China, our best approximation of the current global situation regarding gold reserves is as follows:
+According to expert testimony and recent large-scale gold reserve acquisitions by China, there are essentially two ways to look at the global gold reserve picture:

 To the best or our ability, we conclude that China likely currently possesses more gold in reserve than any other sovereign country, with roughly 14,000 metric tons on the books.
 The United States possesses the second-largest with over 8,000 metric tons of gold held by the Federal Reserve.

-Note that our rankings are the composite of various intelligence sources, both Western and Chinese in origin.
-Our findings are best on the best approximation of the truth that can surmise and should not be taken as an absolute statement of fact.
-We encourage you to read further on the subject to decide for yourself how gold resources are distributed globally.
+Note that our rankings and scenarios are a composite of various intelligence sources, both Western and Chinese in origin.
+Our findings are based on the best approximation of the truth that we can currently surmise and should not be taken as an absolute statement of fact.
+We encourage you to read further on the subject and to decide for yourself how you believe gold resources are distributed globally.

 There is no doubt, however, that gold is an asset in high demand on a global scale.
 The yellow metal will certainly play a critical role in the global economy of tomorrow, and savvy investors would do well to get their share of the physical metal while they still can.
 To invest in gold within a tax-advantaged account, consider opening a gold IRA today with a trusted service provider.